TrimBoy/week-4-course-project/README.md

 This is the README document that you are currently reading.

+### CodeBook.md

+This is the codebook for the new tidy dataset.
+It details all the variables in the new dataset and the calculations used to create them, including units and some other information.
+Additionally, it details the original dataset that was used to create the data.

 ### run_analysis.R

 This is a script that takes the Human Activity Recognition Using Smartphones Data Set from the UCI Machine Learning Repository and produces a new tidy dataset.
 The original data are various measurements from the accelerometers of a Samsung Galaxy S smartphone, taken while 30 subjects each performed six movement activities (sitting, standing, walking, etc.).
 For each subject/activity pair, several measurements were recorded for each measurement type (for instance, for subject 3 performing the walking activity, there were several measurements of the "tBodyAcc-mean()-X" variable, several measurements of the "tBodyAcc-mean()-Y" variable, and so on).
 The new tidy data set gives, for each subject/activity pair, the mean value of all measurements for each measurement type.
 Measurements not concerning mean or standard deviation were discarded.